Campus Work Application Information

 Student work agreements usually cover typical fall and spring academic terms.

-Select students are permitted to work over holidays and during the summer by the
+Select students are permitted to work over holidays and during the summer as decided by the supervisor of that department.

 |CCC Merit Award